Leopard Speech-to-Text: Local Transcription FAQ

 Which languages does Leopard Speech-to-Text support?

-Leopard Speech-to-Text only supports English for now, soon more.
+Leopard Speech-to-Text only supports English, French, German, Italian, Portuguese, and Spanish.
 Reach out to Picovoice Consulting to tell us about your commercial endeavour if you require support for additional languages.
 Don’t forget to add the use case, business requirements and project details.
 Picovoice team will respond to you.

 Can I use Leopard Speech-to-Text in the field of telephony such as call centers?